 This one is most often underutilized by organizations.
-However, Search Engine Optimization (SEO) is very relevant for community organizations.
+However, search engine optimization (SEO) is very relevant for community organizations and nonprofits.
 If you do not have a presence on one of the greatest worldwide resources, potential donors won’t be able to find or advocate for your mission.
 If a nonprofit is focused on awareness or spreading a message then digital advertising makes even more sense.

 Funding digital advertising is now easier with Google Grants and other technology funding resources.
 Google Grants selects eligible not-for-profit organizations and gives them $10,000 USD in free advertising every month.

 The best way to save time and money is to create one responsive site that serves the needs of your users.
 When restructuring or even creating a website, always make sure the pages are laid out in a straightforward manner for an easier user experience.
 It’s a best practice to keep important information accessible in three clicks or less.
 So make your donate and volunteer pages up front and easily accessible.

 Avoid information structures that are too shallow or too deep.
 Structures that are too shallow require massive menus in which visitors can get lost.
 On the other hand, structures that are too deep bury information in layers upon layers, burdening the user with several levels to navigate to find the content that they desire.

 More than likely, your nonprofit is using a wide range of tools related to different aspects of your fundraising and donor engagement efforts.
 In order to see the best results from all of your various platforms, make sure they can all communicate with each other and work together.

 The key here is to integrate your technology so that your team isn’t pulling data from multiple (potentially outdated) sources.
 When you integrate your software, data can flow directly from all platforms into your donor management software.
 That way, you have one comprehensive, centralized view of all of your ongoing efforts.

 4. Segment Your Contacts